hybridapp-io/samples/bookinfo/README.md

 ## Discovery

-- To discover resources from a specific cluster, uncomment the `tools.hybridapp.io/hybrid-discovery-target: "{\"namespace\":\"toronto\",\"name\":\"toronto\"}"` annotation.
-The value of the annotation is a json representing a serialized kubernetes object reference (usually indicated by a name and a namespace).
+- To discover resources from a specific cluster, uncomment the `tools.hybridapp.io/hybrid-discovery-target: "{\"name\":\"toronto\"}"` annotation.
+The value of the annotation is a json representing a serialized kubernetes object reference (usually indicated by a cluster name).
 If this annotation is not defined, the discovery process will run across all managed clusters.

 - Apply Application for discovery tool